-- If you receive your data, and you consider that data we hold about you is inaccurate, you may wish to exercise your right to rectification or amendment.
-We will, on request, rectify any verified inaccuracies without undue delay and provide confirmation of the amendment(s) made. - Where it is not possible for us to verify the accuracy of data held about you, it will not be possible to amend the data.
-We will advise you of that position and we will add a statement to your record or file that you have indicated that the data held is inaccurate and the reasons you believe it to be inaccurate. - Where you indicate that data we hold about you is incomplete, we will, on request, consider the options available to have the data made complete, including by means of appending a supplementary statement with the text of your comments to the record. - All practical options as may be appropriate in each case will be considered in exercising your right to rectification. - Requests for rectification should be submitted by email to sar@equality.gov.ie.
+• If you receive your data, and you consider that data we hold about you is inaccurate, you may wish to exercise your right to rectification or amendment.
+However, due to the historical nature of the data contained in the MBH archive, and our obligations under the National Archives Act and the 2020 Act, it is not possible for us to directly amend or add to personal data that is contained in the archive.
+We therefore fulfil the right to rectification by means of a supplementary statement that will be added to the relevant departmental files and linked by reference number to the disputed records in the archive.
+Requests for rectification should be submitted by email to sar@equality.gov.ie.
 If you wish to exercise your right to amendment under the FOI Act, please email IMUFOI@equality.gov.ie.